desjjoh/QuickAPI-Express/README.md

 Unexpected failures are logged with request context and returned as a generic 500 so internal error details are not disclosed.
 The error envelope contains `status`, `message`, and `timestamp`.

+### Design Decisions: `createApp` middleware ordering

+The registration order in `createApp` (`src/config/http-server.config.ts`) is part of the HTTP server's behavior, not a cosmetic grouping of middleware.
+Express enters middleware in registration order and unwinds wrappers after downstream processing completes, so preserve these constraints:

+1. **Static assets intentionally bypass API telemetry and policies.** The explicit favicon handler and public-directory middleware run first so asset requests do not consume API rate-limit budget, produce API metrics or logs, acquire request context, or encounter API content-type and method rules.
+Moving either static handler below those layers would change both observability data and the policy surface for assets; moving arbitrary application routes above the policy stack would, conversely, create an unprotected bypass.
+2. **Telemetry wraps downstream processing.** Metrics, request context, and HTTP logging are entered before policies and routes so they can observe outcomes and latency from everything downstream, including policy rejections, controller responses, 404s, and errors.
+Moving them after a rejecting policy would make those rejected requests invisible, while putting request-context creation after logging could deprive logs and error reporting of correlation data.
+3. **Proxy trust precedes IP-based rate limiting.** `trust proxy` must be set before the limiter is registered and handles requests because the limiter keys on `req.ip`.
+Reversing that dependency can group clients under the proxy address or derive identities from the wrong hop, weakening or misapplying throttling.
+The configured trust boundary must not be broadened casually either, because trusting unvalidated forwarding data can allow clients to spoof the identity used by the limiter.
+4. **Cheap request policies reject before expensive request work.** Security headers, rate limiting, header sanitization and limits, timeouts, content-type enforcement, the method allowlist, and CORS all run before body parsing and controllers.
+Moving parsing or route dispatch ahead of them would spend CPU and memory on requests that should have been rejected and could let a route escape a security, abuse-prevention, protocol, or cross-origin control.
+Their relative order also has observable consequences: for example, moving the limiter before proxy trust changes its key, and moving timeout setup after parsing leaves body consumption outside that timeout protection.
+5. **Body limits and parsing precede dispatch.** `bodyLimitMiddleware` selects and advertises the applicable size limit, then parses JSON before any supported route runs.
+Dispatching first would let controllers receive an unparsed body or consume payloads without the centralized limit;
+   parsing before the limit would allocate work before oversized input is rejected.
+6. **The not-found handler follows every supported route.** Application, versioned API, and documentation routes must all have a chance to match before `not_found` converts the request to a typed 404.
+Moving it upward would shadow every route registered below it.
+7. **The error handler remains last.** `errorHandler` must follow routes and `not_found` so failures passed from any downstream policy, parser, controller, or fallback are mapped to the same safe response envelope.
+Middleware or routes placed after it would not have their failures mapped consistently and could leak Express's default error behavior instead.

 ### Shutdown path

 The lifecycle handler installs one-shot `SIGINT` and `SIGTERM` handlers and fatal handlers for